sergei-mironov/litrepl/docs/examples/example.md

 Hello, World!
 ```

-Markdown comment-looking tags `lresult`/`lnoresult` also mark executable and
+Markdown comment-looking tags `result`/`noresult` also mark executable and
 result sections.
-This way we can produce the Markdown document markup directly.
+They allow to generate the Markdown document markup.

 <!--
 ``` python